InspectorCaracal/SillyTavern-SimTracker/XCHANGE_FEATURE.md

-# xChange Data Synchronization Feature
+# Data Synchronization Feature

 ## Overview

-The SillyTavern SimTracker extension now supports automatic synchronization of character statistics changes to persistent app-data variables.
-This feature allows you to track cumulative changes to character stats across conversations.
+The SillyTavern SimTracker extension supports automatic synchronization of character data to persistent app-data variables.
+This feature allows you to maintain persistent character states across conversations, supporting both direct value assignments and incremental changes.

 ## How It Works